Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 • barcode4nodejs

-The barcode4nodejs package is a Node.js addon built based on Dynamsoft Barcode Reader.
-We use it to scan barcode and QR code.
+The barcode4nodejs package is a Node.js addon built with the Dynamsoft C++ Barcode SDK.
+It is used to scan barcodes and QR codes.

 npm install barcode4nodejs